Zamiell/isaac-faq/misc/Blog-Response.md

 ### Running

 The steps to run IsaacScript are just double clicking on a shortcut, or typing a few keystrokes into a shell.
-Both of these can be performed in a fraction of second.
+Both of these can be performed in a fraction of a second.

 ### Learning TypeScript